OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 Next, check the Cartfile.resolved for actual versions used and inspect the given libraries for known vulnerabilities.

-> Note, at the time of writing of this chapter, there is no automated support for Carthage based dependency analysis known to the authors.
+> Note, at the time of writing this chapter, there is no automated support for Carthage based dependency analysis known to the authors.

+###### Discovered library vulnerabilities

 When a library is found to contain vulnerabilities, then the following reasoning applies: